Naomi183/www/docs/guide/writing/support-team.rst

 When a member of your team assigns you a doc issue, give them partial ownership of that issue.
 Even though you are writing the doc, they should be the one to review it to ensure that you are answering the issue correctly and there are no gaps.
 And once they do that, show gratitude.
 Ensure your team knows how much the collaborative relationship is valuable to the documentation.
 Small things, like showing how many hits an article that was created from an assigned issue gets per month will help your team understand how valuable their contributions are, and it will encourage even more contributions.

 Even though being in a unique role within a team may feel awkward to you at first, the more you keep at it and work with your team, the more the benefits of the relationship will begin to shine.
-Eventually you will get to a point where the distinction between support and technical writer do not matter, because you are a team working as one.
+Eventually you will get to a point where the distinction between support and technical writing do not matter, because you are a team working as one.